Archer (2009 TV series): Writing

 Scriptwriting an episode consumes three weeks of the production schedule.
 As the comedy's main writer, Reed typically creates the first draft during pre-production, which he submits to his team of producers and art directors.
 From there, they analyze the script for each character, cast guest stars, and create basic concept designs, before Reed develops a final script to submit to FXX.
 The extent of Reed's oversight diminished when FXX expanded Thompson and executive producer Casey Willis' creative responsibilities for new episodes.
 Starting in season 11, Reed no longer writes the episodes.
 A typical Archer episode goes through 2 pages of dialogue per minute, doubling a typical sitcom.

 Early Archer episodes are framed with the standard setup of a workplace comedy, defined by raunchy, reference-heavy humor, rapid-fire dialogue, and interaction-based drama.
 They parody spy film and routinely mock clichés of the genre.
-By the end of the fourth season, however, Reed questioned the longevity of the comedy's spy premise and began contemplating a new direction for Archer, impelled by the then-growing associations of ISIS with the identically initialled jihadist group.
-Late season episodes experiment with the standard format of an anthology, each with self-contained mythologies of arcs, settings, humor, and personas.
+By the end of the fourth season, however, Reed questioned the longevity of the comedy's spy premise and began contemplating a new direction for Archer, impelled by the then-growing associations of ISIS with the identically initialed jihadist group.
+Late-season episodes experiment with the standard format of an anthology, each with self-contained mythologies of arcs, settings, humor, and personas.
 Reed said, "Once we started making them, and having a good time making them, [we thought] 'what are some other things we can do now that the boundaries have sort of been passed?'"

-Cultural references on Archer cover a wide spectrum of society and the human condition, in film, literature and music for example.
+Cultural references in Archer cover a wide spectrum of society and the human condition, in film, literature, and music for example.
 Some, chiefly references to literature, are obscure, and the audience often may not notice them in a single viewing.
 Reed cites his time as a university English major as the primary forebear for the show's literary references.
 Archer also develops a unique self-referentiality through character-based jokes, catchphrases, and running gags that evolve over multiple episodes.
 For example, Sterling or another character may yell "phrasing" in response to any sexually suggestive remark.
 Neil Genzlinger of The New York Times argues that Archer uses "a caustic brand of humor that isn't for everybody but that has brought the show a dedicated fan base."